Orbdom/MusicVisuals/README.md

 # What I am most proud of in the assignment

 Getting the columns to stack correctly.
+I also was pretty proud of my having images that have a tinted colour based on height of column however while it worked in the OOP-2023 folder I had.
+I couldnt get it to work for the MusicVisuals folder.

 # Markdown Tutorial